Talking About Sex Can Be Hard — but This Will Help

 A: “It relaxes me when you come home on the time you told me you would.
 It makes me feel respected and cared for.
 When you see me that way, it makes me feel safe and open to reaching out to you sexually.”

-If you struggle with knowing what you want, I have prepared a separate blog post for you with a couple of short videos and fun exercises that can get you to know what you want.
+If you struggle with knowing what you want, I have a separate blog post for you with a couple of short videos and fun exercises that can get you to identify what you want.
 Check it out here

-Now, to recap: when you create a safe space to talk about sex and desires and to give feedback, it’s not as intimidating.
-It can actually be fun and really connecting.
+Now, to recap: when you create a safe space to talk about sex and desires and to give feedback, it becomes less intimidating.
+It can actually be fun and deeply intimate and connecting.

 There is a third type of sex conversation that’s really important.
 It’s an opportunity to get things right with your partner, free from expectation, criticism and shame — that helps you master sex communication and take sex to the next level.